joinmarket-webui/jamdocs/docs/FAQ.md

 - Now follow the import procedure as explained above
 - Leave the command line with `exit` (multiple times)

+### How can I delete/remove a wallet?

+It is not possible to remove a wallet in the GUI.

+A wallet can be removed by manually deleting the wallet file.

+!!! warning
+    Don't do this without having your backup.
+    You may lose all your money, as there is no way to undo the deletion.

 ### Which bitcoin address types are supported?

 For sending, all address types are supported.